April 26, 2023

 Defining Predictive Maintenance

-It consists of a repairing strategy that utilizes digital data to predict equipment’s status and this way provides the necessary insights for the understanding of when equipment is going to fail or stop, and through this collected information schedule intervention activities at an optimal time.
+Predictive maintenance consists of a repairing strategy that utilizes digital data to predict equipment’s conditions.
+This method provides the necessary insights for a better understanding of when equipment is going to fail or stop.
+In this sense, it leverages historical and real-time machinery data in order to schedule intervention activities at optimal times.

 field operator holding tablet, waiting to predictive maintenance

-This approach involves continuously monitoring equipment to gather data and using predictive analytics models and machine learning to enable the identification and processing of equipment and machinery data.
+This approach involves continuously monitoring the asset to gather and contextualize data.
+Then, the use of predictive analytics models and machine learning enables the identification and processing of equipment and machinery data.
+After integrating these applications, the system provides data-driven insights to detect and prevent damages more efficiently and accurately with budget predictability.

 Exploring predictive maintenance bottlenecks